levifussell/ailp_assignment_2016/README.md

 **compiling**

-CML aims to simplify Carneades implimentations by minimising the quantity of code needed to prepare a new _CAES_ object.
+CML aims to simplify Carneades implementations by minimising the quantity of code needed to prepare a new _CAES_ object.
 Therefore a design decision was made to remove the creation of _Audiences_, _ProofStandard_ lists, _ArgumentWeights_ and _ArgumentSets_.
 Each of these are instead compiled in the background.
-This results in a few limiting tradeoffs.
+This results in a few limiting trade-offs.
 Compilation of each class is described below:
 * _ArgumentSet_: all arguments in the system are added to one argument set in order of creation.
 * _ProofStandard_: the _proof attribute_ value is taken from all propositions in the system and compiled into a list of tuples.
 * _ArgumentWeights_: the _weight attribute_ value is taken from all arguments in the system and compiled into a dictionary.